 - Peanut butter pretzels (for my husband)

-- A package of gram crackers &/or cookies (it is a hurricane after all!)
+- A package of graham crackers &/or cookies (it is a hurricane after all!)

 - Marshmallows (Marshmallows are my weakness when there is a chance for a fire in our backyard fire pit!)